-REEF is a proposed large-scale LPG and bulk liquids export terminal with supporting marine infrastructure that is planned to be constructed on Ridley Island, British Columbia.
-The project is being developed by AltaGas and Vopak Development Canada Holdings Inc. and is planned to be located adjacent to the partners' existing RIPET facility.
+REEF is a large-scale LPG and bulk liquids export terminal with supporting marine infrastructure that is currently being constructed on Ridley Island, British Columbia.
+The project is being developed by AltaGas and Vopak and will be located adjacent to the partners' existing RIPET facility.
+AltaGas will hold a 50 percent working interest in REEF and will be the project operator with Vopak holding the other 50 percent interest.